In a salvage dealer auction, you will see many cars declared unworthy by insurance companies.

-In some states, cars with flood damage will be categorized differently than salvage cars, while others lump these two things together.
-In either case, the vehicle has been extensively damaged by flooding, and is now inoperable or not worth fixing due to major issues.
+In some states, cars with flood damage will be categorized differently than salvage cars.
+While others lump these two things together.
+In either case, the vehicle has been extensively damaged by flooding.
+It is now inoperable or not worth fixing due to major issues.
 This very likely includes electrical damage, which can be very pricey to fix if you aren’t sure where the problem lies.

 In some cases, a vehicle that has been stolen can be declared salvage.
 Here’s how that happens: After a certain waiting period, the insurance company will pay out to the owner for the stolen vehicle.
 If the vehicle then shows up again, it no longer belongs to the owner, but the insurance company.
 They need to recoup their money, and if they are operated in Arizona, Florida, Georgia, Illinois, Maryland, Minnesota, New Jersey, New Mexico, New York, Oklahoma, or Oregon, they’ll have to issue a salvage title to do so.